Lang Leav: Career

 and drew mainly positive reviews, with Marie Claire stating: 'Leav writes masterfully from the perspective of her protagonist, an aspiring poet, and gives readers a backstage glimpse into the new-wave poetry movement.'

 Readings stated, "The writing is not as lyrical as one would have hoped from a poet, but the characters are well defined."

 Leav's college degree equipped her with the technical skills to illustrate several of her books, including Love & Misadventure, Lullabies, Memories and The Universe of Us.

 Leav has been a guest speaker at a number of international writers festival, including The Sydney Writers Festival, The Sharjah Book Fair, Auckland Writers Festival and was a headliner at the Mass Poetry Festival in Boston, Massachusetts.

 In 2019, Penguin Random House secured the audio rights to Leav's novel Poemsia in addition to her poetry titles, including The Universe of Us, Sea of Strangers and Love Looks Pretty on You.

 The foreword for Leav's poetry book September Love is written by Lili Reinhart.

 Leav's debut in literary fiction, Others Were Emeralds, was sold to Harper Perennial in a pre-empt, and international rights were secured at auction by Penguin Random House, Australia.
 Others Were Emeralds, based on Leav's immigrant roots, has been praised by critics, with Publishers Weekly describing it as "A heartrending novel."
 Booklist wrote, "Leav's coming-of-age debut is poetic and lyrical, her prose rich in beautiful imagery."

 Literary critic Sonia Nair from Books & Publishing wrote: "Others Were Emeralds is rich with lush descriptions and an unmistakable sense of place...there's a beautiful specificity in Leav's evocation of life as a second-generation Cambodian-Australian."

+Leav's sophomore novel, I Know the Ants, (Harper Perennial) a literary mystery set in her hometown of Cabramatta, received a starred review from Booklist, with the ALA publication praising Leav's emotional poetic prose and handling of complicated adult women's relationships, describing the book as a "beautiful coming-of-age story wrapped inside a literary mystery."

+Lucy Yu from Yu & Me Books selected I Know the Ants as part of her curated list of The Most Anticipated Books by Women of Color for Summer and Fall 2026 for Electric Literature Magazine, stating, "Leav does not shy away from the complications of long-term female friendships."

+Bestselling Author, Shelley Burr writes, “I Know the Ants is an amazing book – both an immersive and satisfying puzzle, and a genuinely impressive thriller.”

 Style and inspiration

+Leav's fiction is described by Booklist as dreamlike and unsettling, capturing adolescent girlhood and friendship with incredible specificity.

-Leav's poetry work is described by the New York Times as frank poems about love, sex, heartache and betrayal.
+Leav's poetry is described by the New York Times as frank poems about love, sex, heartache and betrayal.

 She writes mainly in rhyme, verse and prose poetry.
 The tone of her work is confessional.